This Ole House

-"This Ole House" (sometimes written "This Old House") is an American popular song written by Stuart Hamblen, and published in 1954.
+"This Ole House" (sometimes spelled "This Old House") is an American popular song written by Stuart Hamblen, and published in 1954.
 Rosemary Clooney's version reached the top of the popular music charts in both the US and the UK in 1954.
 The song again topped the UK chart in 1981 in a recording by Shakin' Stevens.

 Stuart Hamblen version

 Hamblen recorded the song in March 1954 and released it as a single in May 1954.
-It became very successful, peaking at number 2 on the Billboard Country & Western chart, as well as being a Top 30 hit on the Hot 100, known then as the Best Sellers in Stores.
-It was his last hit on the country charts and with the royalties he bought the mansion that had been owned by the late Errol Flynn.
+It became very successful, peaking at number two on the Billboard Country & Western chart, as well as being a top-30 hit on the Hot 100, known then as the Best Sellers in Stores.
+It was his last hit on the country charts, and with the royalties, he bought the mansion that had been owned by the late Errol Flynn.

 Composition

-Hamblen was supposedly out on a hunting expedition in the Sierra with guide Monte Wolfe, when he and his fellow hunter, actor John Wayne, came across a hut in the mountains.
+Hamblen was supposedly out on a hunting expedition in the Sierra with guide Monte Wolfe, when his fellow hunter, actor John Wayne, and he came across a hut in the mountains.
 Inside was the body of a man, and the man's dog was still there, guarding the building.
 This inspired Hamblen to write "This Ole House".

 The song describes the last words of an old man living in an old house that has fallen into such disrepair that it is no longer structurally sound.
-The man tells of how the house "once knew his children" and "once knew his wife," but that he was not going to need it any longer nor did he have time to repair the house's numerous flaws because he is dying and going to heaven very soon ("ready to meet the saints").
+The man tells of how the house "once knew his children" and "once knew his wife," but that he was not going to need it any longer, nor did he have time to repair the house's numerous flaws because he is dying and going to heaven very soon ("ready to meet the saints").

 Reception

 The single was reviewed twice in Billboard magazine.
 It was described as "a powerful religioso item with a message and an infectious beat.
 Hamblen sells it with fervor." and that it "could easily break thru into country and pop".
-In the following issue, it was described as "a sacred item which re-esablishes Hamblen as the top man in his field" and "a sock debut for Hamblen on the label."
+In the following issue, it was described as "a sacred item which re-establishes Hamblen as the top man in his field" and "a sock debut for Hamblen on the label."